itzperez/webScraper/README.md

 # Instructions

 Commerical Truck Trader is the largest US-based e-commerice website for the buying and selling of trucks.
-The project 'usedTrucksScraper' scrapes Commercial Truck Tarder for used truck data.
-The output of running the scraper is a csv data set.
+This web scraper extracts inforrmation from indivdual truck listings (e.g. price, year, mileage) in order to provide data on the used truck market.
+This extracted information is formatted into a csv data set.

 ## Setting up programming environment